 Humphreys currently oversees AAC&U’s projects and continuing programs that build capacity across higher education to provide engaged, public-spirited liberal education to all students.
 She also leads AAC&U’s national and state-level advocacy and policy efforts related to issues of student success and the quality of student learning in higher education.
-As part of AAC&U's campaign, Liberal Education and America’s Promise: Excellence for Everyone as a Nation Goes to College, she works to create opportunities for higher education institutions of all sorts to improve guided curricular pathways and educational environments through which all students gain the essential learning outcomes so important for long-term success and flourishing in a global society.
-Humphreys also leads AAC&U’s work to advance communications capacity on the part of college and university leaders and faculty members and educate the public about the value of an engaged liberal education to prepare for the changing global economy.
-Dr. Humphreys speaks widely to educators, business leaders, and policymakers about quality issues in higher education and about the importance of liberal and higher education to the future of America's economic health and democratic vitality.
-She also serves often as a communications and educational consultant to colleges and universities with special expertise in faculty and curriculum development as well as board communications and internal campus communications, including communicating with students, and faculty and curriculum development.
+As part of AAC&U's campaign, Liberal Education and America’s Promise (LEAP), she works to create opportunities for higher education institutions of all sorts to improve guided curricular pathways and educational environments through which all students gain the essential learning outcomes so important for long-term success and flourishing in a knowledge-economy and global society.
+Humphreys also leads AAC&U’s work to advance communications capacity on the part of college and university leaders and faculty members and to educate various stakeholder groups about the imperative for increased college attainment and learning outcomes to prepare for the changing global economy.
+Dr. Humphreys speaks widely to educators, business leaders, and policymakers about quality issues in higher education and about the importance of higher education to the future of America's economic health and democratic vitality.
+She also serves often as a communications and educational consultant to colleges and universities with special expertise in faculty and curriculum development as well as board communications and internal campus communications.